We believe our two proprietary technology platforms solve major hurdles in RNA medicine development such as

 Upon entering the cytosol, the LUNAR formulations then become trapped in the endosomes.

-With increased acidity as the endosome ages, a pH-mediated disruption enables release of the nucleic acid payload following rapid biodegradation of the LUNAR components.
+With increased acidity as the endosome ages, a pH-mediated disruption enables release of the RNA payload following rapid biodegradation of the LUNAR components.

-Once release of the RNA into the cytosol occurs, the translational machinery can interact with the nucleic acid and processing and/or trafficking can then take place to make functional protein.
+Once release of the RNA into the cytosol occurs, the translational machinery can interact with the RNA and processing and/or trafficking can then take place to make functional protein.

-- LUNAR delivery technology is not limited to a specific nucleic acid modality.
+- LUNAR delivery technology is not limited to a specific RNA modality.
 Preclinical studies have

-demonstrated compatibility with different types of nucleic acids, from short double-stranded siRNAs, to long
+demonstrated compatibility with different types of RNA, from short double-stranded siRNAs, to long

 single-stranded mRNAs, to double-stranded DNA molecules.
 This means that we are not restricted in the types of